iocafe/iocafe-doc/source/platform-abstraction/threads/210403-threads.rst

 Optional thread parameters: This parameter structure can be given when creating a new thread.
 It contains opetional and some platform dependent settings for a new thread.
-Allocate this structure from stack, ose oe_memclear to fill it with zeros and set only parameters you want to modify from defaults.
+Allocate this structure from stack, use os_memclear to fill it with zeros and set only parameters you want to modify from defaults.

 ::